sameepv21/Guidance_ML/Docker.md

     * Can be run on local machines, virtual machines or be deployed to the cloud.
     * Can be run on any OS.
     * Each container is isolated from other and run their own software, binaries and configurations.
+    * Note that suppose we create two containers that have the same image, then also the changes in one are not reflected in the second container.
 * Image
     * Container uses an isolated filesystem.
     * This custom filesystem is provided by a container image.